Heapy/awesome-kotlin/README.md

 * [adrielcafe/KrumbsView](https://github.com/adrielcafe/KrumbsView) - The ultimate breadcrumbs view for Android!
 * [inshiro/Skate](https://github.com/inshiro/Skate) - A simple and easy to use Android fragment stack controller
 * [cortinico/slidetoact](https://github.com/cortinico/slidetoact) - A simple 'Slide to Unlock' Material widget for Android, written in Kotlin
-* [AppIntro/AppIntro](https://github.com/AppIntro/AppIntro) - Make a cool/material intro for you Android App - Now all in Kotlin!
 * [CuriousNikhil/gossip](https://github.com/CuriousNikhil/gossip) - Android TextToSpeech Helper to speak any text you want and handle events.
 * [adrielcafe/PufferDB](https://github.com/adrielcafe/PufferDB) - An Android &amp; JVM key-value storage powered by Protobuf and Coroutines.
 * [adrielcafe/HAL](https://github.com/adrielcafe/HAL) - A non-deterministic finite-state machine for Android &amp; JVM that won't let you down.